-The bad news about paying your taxes usually starts with a blue envelope that you receive via post.
+The bad news about paying your taxes usually starts with reminder via the digital 'Berichtenbox'.
 If you earn money or you are working in the Netherlands, then you need to pay tax on your income.
 You declare your income tax via your annual tax return (aangifte inkomstenbelasting) which can be done online through the website of Belastingdienst.
 In order to fill in the form only you will need to apply for DigiD.

 To fill in the online form, you need a document which overviews all your annual earnings (jaaropgave) from your employer.
 The time period for submitting your annual income tax return is from March 1st to April 30th.

 It might be slightly complicated to do the taxes yourself if you do not know any Dutch.
 However, the wijkteam can help you through the process of filling in your data into the system.